Water is almost always found at the top of the inci list, on your skincare labels.

 This is achieved through filtering, distilling, sterilising, or deionizing the water.

 The term deionization is the process of revitalizing ions in the water, that would otherwise cross-react in a product.

 This is where an Ion exchange takes place, and the Magnesium Salts are removed.

-In order to deionize water a Zeolite filter is used, the Ions in the hard water are attracted to the Zeolite in the filter and drawn out of the water.
+To deionize water, a Zeolite filter is used, the Ions in the hard water are attracted to the Zeolite in the filter and drawn out of the water.

-This is an important process, which helps to keep our formulas here at The Naked Chemist super blended.
+This is an important process that keeps our formulas here at The Naked Chemist super blended.

 This process involves vaporisation (conversion to steam), followed by condensation (conversion to liquid)

-Distillation is based on the different boiling points of two liquids, which have been mixed together.
-Eg: Water & Alcohol
+Distillation is based on the different boiling points of two liquids, which have been mixed.
+E.g., Water & Alcohol

 The portion left in the distillation is called the residue, such as the water.